graalvm/graal-io-website/gcn/docs/gcn-modules/serverless/includes/mn-gateway-function-summary.md

-> A Micronaut Gateway Function acts a a serverless cloud (HTTP) API gateway function.
+> A Micronaut Gateway Function acts as a serverless cloud (HTTP) API gateway function.